- Types of Tax on Mutual Funds

 In the case of debt mutual funds, an investment tenure of up to 3 years (36 months) is considered short-term.
 Any investment over a period of 3 years is considered long-term.

-Taxation of Equity Mutual Funds
+Tax on Equity Mutual Funds

-Equity-oriented balanced and hybrid funds, in which at least 65% of the assets are invested in equities are also taxed the same way as equity mutual funds.
+Equity oriented balanced, and hybrid funds, in which at least 65% of the assets are invested in equities, are also taxed the same way as equity mutual funds.